zumasys/docs/site/jbase/jrfs/creating-stub-files/README.md

 ```
 JBC__SOB JediInitREMOTE
 ```
+Special note.
+That is two underlines after JBC!

 Remote filename does not have to specify the remote path as the remote file will be located in the directory specified by the JEDIFILEPATH environment variable on the server.